 • Leverage the drama of television and/or video.

 Back in the 50’s product demonstrations were a required element of almost all television advertising.
-Reeves understood that, and he used Television quite effectively.
+Reeves understood that, and he used television quite effectively.

 The whole idea of a USP was to be demonstrably different.
 If it couldn’t be demonstrated for the world to see, it wasn’t a USP.

-Takeaway For Today: Don’t just tell people about your product, show them.
+Takeaway For Today: Don’t just show your face and tell people about your product.
 Take a lesson from Reeves and demonstrate something.

 YouTube is the perfect venue for that.
 Find the drama in your business or product, and feature that in your ads, online videos, or wherever you have an audience.
-Have you ever seen “Does it Blend?”
-That’s a great example of modern demonstration advertising leveraged with social media.

 Back in the Mad Men days, ad agencies got paid on commission.
 More “frequency” translated to more revenues.
 (In other words, the more times a commercial aired, the more they made, so their media budgets were generous to say the least.)
-They never abandoned a campaign that was working.
-Just because you’re tired of your own message doesn’t mean consumers are.

 Takeaway For Today: Use only one USP in Advertising at a time, and leverage it for all it’s worth.